cgkoros/Aknn/readme.md

+#kdANN-ARapid-AkNN-classifier

-This project is a Aknn-classifier.
+##This project is a Aknn-classifier.

-The aglorithm is faster and it use less ram than knn algorithm.
+##The aglorithm is faster and it use less ram than knn algorithm.